jack-weilage/vite-image/README.md

 ## Further Explanation

 - A param like `?blur` will be treated the same as `?blur=true`.
-- Passing `true` to a param will trigger the default
+- Passing `true` to a param will trigger the default action from the corresponding `sharp` function.

 <br>